If you want to spend a campervan holiday in Australia and explore the country, Australia offers a wealth of itinerary ideas and endless possibilities.

 - Small Camper 2-Berth

 The 2-Berth Camper is ideal for a couple or a family with 1 child.
-Most of these campers have an equipped kitchen, Aircon for driver’s cabin as well as inside the camper.
+Most of these campers have an equipped kitchen, Aircon for driver’s cabin, and inside the camper.
 Some have shower and toilet and extra adds-on like TV and DVD connection.

 - Outback 4WD-Camper